hileamlakB/HamsterDB/README.md

-# CS165 Fall 2018
+# CS165 Fall 2019

 ## Introduction

-This repository contains the distribution code for CS165 Fall 2018.
+This repository contains the distribution code for CS165 Fall 2019.
 More details about the project: http://daslab.seas.harvard.edu/classes/cs165/project.html

 Please make sure that your project/repo are set to private.
-You'll still need to share read access with the cs165-staff group.
+You'll still need to share read access with cs165 staff.

 We recommend that throughout the semester, you make git tags at each of the checkpoints so that it's easier to manage the progress of your project.